 Café San Alberto (Calle de Los Santos de Piedra Cra.
 4 #34-1 a 34-91, Cartagena ) – this is the café linked to the coffee plantation I visited in Buenavista.
 It’s incredible coffee and you can sample it in Cartagena.

-Con-Fussion Food & Drinks (Calle 29 #10B- 2, Getsemaní, Cartagena) – an awesome new restaurant, with a roof terrace, bikes as decoration and a cool vibe.
+Con-Fussion Food & Drinks (Calle 29 #10B- 2, Getsemaní, Cartagena) – a cool new-ish restaurant, with a roof terrace, bikes as decoration and a cool vibe.

 I always stay at the Volunteer Hostel (Calle Quero #9-58, Cartagena) – a hostel that directs its profits towards FEM Foundation that supports vulnerable populations in Cartagena.
 A nice hostel, it doubles as an office for all the volunteers who work with the charity so get involved and find out what they’re up to.
-It’s fascinating work
+It’s fascinating work.
+Has aircon

 GETTING TO CARTAGENA: